 A regular visit to the dental hygienist is vital for optimal teeth and gum health.
-All cleaning and hygiene appointments are done using Guided Biofilm Therapy (GBT), the latest innovation in oral hygiene and include a full dental assessment, including, if necessary, x-rays.
-As a dental therapist, I can then discuss any treatment you may require at length.
+All teeth cleaning is completed using Guided Biofilm Therapy (GBT), a Swiss innovation in oral hygiene.
+As a dental therapist, I can also carry out routine dental examinations and take x-rays if necessary.
+I can then discuss any treatment you may require at length.
 Many treatments can be carried out within my remit.
 Anything else would need to be carried out by a dentist and I can refer you to one of my inhouse colleagues.
 If you have any questions about the cleaning process, please contact London Hygienist directly.

 I wish I had met Anna years ago!
 Amazing clean and great service and advice - I will be going back to her for many more years to come!

 Anna is absolutely amazing at what she does - she's quite clearly passionate about her work and really makes sure you leave happy.
 Keep up the great work Anna :)

 Definitely worth 5 stars, London Hygienist is incredible.
 Lives up to the reviews and the name she has built for herself.
 I highly recommend her and her work.